thomasclarke1969/documentation/websdk/tutorials/messages.md

 1. Load the application
 2. Open your debugger
-3. Create a Conversation (this will also select the Conversation)
+3. Create a Conversation (this will also select the Conversation) by clicking the `New` button
 4. Type in a Message
 5. Hit ENTER